MicrosoftDocs/quantum-docs-pr/articles/quantum-concepts-5-MultipleQubits.md

 $$
 H^{\otimes 2} \left( \begin{bmatrix}1 \\\\ 0 \end{bmatrix}\otimes \begin{bmatrix}1 \\\\ 0 \end{bmatrix} \right) = \frac{1}{2}\begin{bmatrix}1\\\\ 1\\\\ 1\\\\ 1\end{bmatrix}\mapsto \begin{cases}\text{outcome }=0 & \frac{1}{\sqrt{2}}\begin{bmatrix}1\\\\ 1\\\\ 0\\\\ 0 \end{bmatrix}\\\\ \text{outcome }=1 & \frac{1}{\sqrt{2}}\begin{bmatrix}0\\\\ 0\\\\ 1\\\\ 1 \end{bmatrix}\\\\  \end{cases}.
 $$
 Both outcomes have 50% probability of occurring.
-This happens because the first two components in the quantum state vector correspond to $00$ and $01$ and so if the first qubit is measured to be $1$ then both are inconsistent with the measurement and as such are omitted from the quantum state.
-Similarly, if the first qubit is measured to be zero only the bit strings $10$ and $11$ are consistent with this outcome and hence the remainder of the quantum state is possible.
-The outcome being 50% probability for both can be intuited from the fact that the initial quantum state vector is invariant under permutation of the components vector.
+The outcome being 50% probability for both can be intuited from the fact that the initial quantum state vector is invariant under swapping $0$ with $1$ on the first qubit.

 The mathematical rule for measuring the first, or second qubit is simple.
 If we let $e_k$ be the $k^{\rm th}$ computational basis vector and let $S$ be the set of all $e_k$ such that the qubit in question takes the value $1$ for that value of $k$.
 For example, if we are interested in measuring the first qubit then $S$ would consist of $e_2\equiv 10$ and $e_3\equiv 11$.
 Similarly, if we are interested in the second qubit $S$ would consist of $e_1\equiv 01$ and $e_3 \equiv 11$.
 Then the probability of measuring that qubit to be $1$ is for state vector $\psi$
 $$